-The formal administrative aspects of the CSDP module, as they were organised by the TMA, have met the satisfaction of the participants, even though most of them were familiar with the Academy.
-As showed by the graph below, the grades they awarded to these administrative aspects (organisation, logistics, working spaces) are objectively good.
-The comments provided by the participants of both modules were similar and stressed the excellent organisation, including the role of the hosting cadets, the communication of the managers prior and during the modules, the quality of the premises - suggesting however to install microphones and leave access to WLAN in the syndicates' rooms as to work faster with their own computers -, accommodation and the food for breakfasts and lunches.
-They stated also that the intensity of the modules in terms of time organisation can be seen as a drawback...
-As well as accommodation and food for dinners.
+The formal administrative aspects of the CSDP module, as they were organised by the TMA, have met the satisfaction of the participants.
+As showed by the graph below, the grades they awarded to these administrative aspects (organisation, logistics, working spaces) are objectively excellent.
+The comments provided by the participants stressed the excellent organisation, including the role of the hosting cadets, the communication of the managers prior and during the modules, the quality of the premises - suggesting however to improve the access to WLAN in the castle as to work faster with their own computers - and accommodation.
+Concerning the food for breakfasts and lunches, it logically remained a matter of taste...
+They stated also that the intensity of the modules in terms of time organisation - notably in respect to the umber of lectures - can be seen as a drawback.

 The following graph has an important place in an external evaluation of CSDP modules because it describes the feeling of the participants related to the organisation of their learning process and more particularly with regard to the content's relevance and utility, the methodology and the learning material.
 The ratings of the relevance and utility of the content is slightly higher than in previous CSDP modules.
-The rating of the methodology is also a little higher than the previous investigations and so is rating of the learning material - although it was globally similar to the material provided in 2011.
-It shall be kept in mind, when reading these ratings and results, that the 2012 group has its own dynamic and logic.
+The rating of the methodology is also a little higher than the previous investigations and so is rating of the learning material - although it was globally similar to the material provided for previous editions.
+It shall be kept in mind, when reading these ratings and results, that the 2013 group had its own cohesion.
 Therefore, the results of the present investigations cannot be strictly compared to previous experiences without taking into account the specific dynamic.

 At their arrival in Wiener Neustadt, the participants received a package containing information about the Academy and the module, the city of Wiener Neustadt and the - highly supportive according to the words of the international cadets - castle of the Academy, such as maps.
-In addition, all the participants received a hardcopy of the CSDP Handbook (edited in November 2012).
-They had the possibility, furthermore, to download further material from the webpage of the module 24 on the TMA's website:
+In addition, all the participants received a hardcopy of the CSDP Handbook (reedited in November 2012).
+They had the possibility, furthermore, to download further material from the webpage of the module 22 on the TMA's website:

-- The EU Charter of Fundamental Rights, which provides an insight of the EU values and, subsequently, the CSDP values; - The Lisbon Treaty; - The CSDP-related provisions of the Lisbon Treaty; - EU acronyms and definitions, already provided on the IDL platform; - Videos - And articles in German or in English about the CSDP (most of them written by lecturers of the CSDP modules).
+- The EU Charter of Fundamental Rights, which provides an insight of the EU values and, subsequently, the CSDP values; - The Lisbon Treaty; - The CSDP-related provisions of the Lisbon Treaty; - EU acronyms and definitions, already provided on the IDL platform; - Videos: - And articles in German or in English about the CSDP (most of them written by lecturers or former lecturers of the CSDP modules).